soc-ucsd/h2_clp/README.md

 # H2 controller synthesis using closed-loop parameterizations

 ## Related paper
+Y. Zheng, L. Fuerier, M. Kamgarpour, N Li.
 On the closed-loop parameterization of stabilizing controllers, in final preparation.

 ## Problem description
  The plant dynamics are: